tomas-fryza/avr-course/labs/04-lcd/README.md

 6. Go through the `lcd_definitions.h` and `main.c` files and make sure you understand each line.
 Build and upload the code to Arduino Uno board.

 7. Use library functions `lcd_gotoxy()`, `lcd_puts()`, `lcd_putc()` and display strings/characters on the LCD as shown in the figure bellow.
 Explanation: You will later display the square of seconds at position "a", the process bar at "b", and the rotating text at position "c".
-Note, there is a cursor after letter "c".
+Note, there is a non-blinking cursor after letter "c".

    ![LCD screenshot](images/screenshot_lcd_init.png)